|Guide||♦||3 Triplogs||Active Topic|

 This area has for years been seasonally popular as warm rock, sunny pool swimming areas.
 Numerous ponds have been augmented to create deeper, larger pools, and depending on the level of flooding in any given year, those pools may or may not be large enough to enjoy some soaking, wading, and perhaps some swimming.

 There is initially a bit of rock obstacle obscuring the route, but it is easily rounded.
-The rest of the drainage provides a variety of sandy or rocky surfaces to work your way up and around.
+The rest of the drainage provides various sandy or rocky surfaces to work your way up and around.
 Eventually, the drainage opens and widens as you near the top of the hike.
 The regular trail lies to the right and up above below the top of the ridge.
 A simple alternative return can include connecting and looping back on that trail, but there is a bit more adventure to be had hiking back down the way you came.
-The hike can also be extended ever further up drainage, but the logical turnaround is in that initial large basin.
-If there has been some nice rain there will even be a sizeable waterfall up above to highlight the trek.
+The hike can also be extended ever further up the drainage, but the logical turnaround is in that initial large basin.
+If there has been some lovely rain, there will be a sizeable waterfall up above to highlight the trek.